kongtest/athanhcong.github.com/_posts/2013-01-09-the-shine-magic.md

 The iPhone application will receive these signals, decode it to meaningful data, and finally visually display your result: _"You did 12 points today, you are super man!"_ :D

-If you even want to build a new Shine, read this [paper](http://www.winlab.rutgers.edu/~gruteser/papers/tammob12.pdf).
+If you even **want to build a new Shine, read this [paper](http://www.winlab.rutgers.edu/~gruteser/papers/tammob12.pdf)**.
 I haven't finished it, but it's worth to cite it here.

 Now, I'm thinking about a magic ring, which I can point to the screen to unlock my laptop or iPhone.
 No password, nor PIN code.
 Simple!
 Haha :)